The Carnivore Diet: Our Carnivore Experiments, Results, Benefits, Foods, etc. Podcast #5

 Yeah, skilpaadjies is something we have here in South Africa.
 It’s like lamb liver that’s like wrapped in fat.
 So it’s like this fat net.
 There’s like this ball of liver.
 Sometimes, they lace it with, um, normal like beef meat or like lamb.
 So then it’s like half liver, half muscle meat.
 So it’s kind of your sausage, the sausage that you had made, but just, yeah, wrapped in fat.

-But, uh, uh, what I noticed, cause they are school buggies so because they almost like these little fat nets that kind of look like little tortoises or as they are called: skilpaadjies.
+They are almost like these little fat nets that kind of look like little tortoises or as they are called: skilpaadjies.
 But anyway, a lot of the skilpaadjies that you buy from the butcher are already mixed in with a whole bunch of other things.
 So you could maybe get the butcher to make you specific skilpaadjies or whatever.
 If you can try and figure out a way to get in some organ meats into a form that you’re able to enjoy, definitely help make your carnivore diet more effective